paulc4/mvc-exceptions/blog.md

 It is also possible to extend <code>ExceptionHandlerExceptionResolver</code> and override its
 <code>doResolveHandlerMethodException</code> method in the same way.
 It has almost the same signature
-(it takes the new <code>HandlerMethod</code> instead of a <code>Handler</code>).
+(it just takes the new <code>HandlerMethod</code> instead of a <code>Handler</code>).

-To make sure it gets used, also set the inherited order data-member (for example in the constructor of your new class) to a value less than <code>MAX_INT</code> so it runs _before_ the default ExceptionHandlerExceptionResolver instance (it is easier to create your own handler instance than try to modify/replace the one created by Spring.
+To make sure it gets used, also set the inherited order property (for example in the constructor of your new class) to a value less than <code>MAX_INT</code> so it runs _before_ the default ExceptionHandlerExceptionResolver instance (it is easier to create your own handler instance than try to modify/replace the one created by Spring.
+See <code>ExampleExceptionHandlerExceptionResolver</code> in the demo app for details.

 ###Errors and REST